BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/battle_companies.md

 At the end of each model's Movement where they are at least partially on the ice, roll a D6.
 On a 2+ everything is fine.
 On the roll of a 1, they slip - roll a further D6.
 On a 6, the model keeps their footing, however, they may only move half their Move allowance next turn.
 On a 2-5, the model is knocked Prone.
 On the roll of a 1, the ice breaks and the model falls into the freezing waters of Forochel - remove the model as a casualty.
 Any model from your Battle Company removed in this way suffers a -1 penalty when making their Injury roll.

-**PARTICIPANTS**

-Your Battle Company.

-2 Tribesfolk Captains, 4 Tribesfolk with shield, 4 Tribesfolk with two-handed axe, 4 Tribesfolk with bow.

-*\*The Tribesfolk Captains use the same profile as the Dunlending Captain, the Tribesfolk use the same profile as Dunlending Warriors.*

 **REWARDS**

 If you were victorious in the Scenario, roll on the chart below to see what reward your Battle Company receives.